Visual Resources Center

-We have a number of computers and scanners available to the CC community.
 Art majors and students enrolled in art classes are able to check out equipment.
 We also subscribe to a number of art and art history journals, magazines, and newspapers.
 Come by the adjacent Art Library Lounge, Packard Hall 123, to check out our newest additions, including Art in Print, Art Forum, Cabinet, Juxtapoz, and Sculpture.

 The Visual Resources Center maintains an image collection of approximately 200,000 art and architecture slides and 125,000 high-resolution digital images, located in CCDID (linked below).
 Although we no longer produce slides, you are welcome to browse our archives.
 Our current focus is growing our digital database through faculty and student requests and general collection development.

 The Colorado College Digital Image Database (CCDID) is available to all members of the Colorado College community.
 CCDID digital images are for educational purposes only and must be used in accordance with "fair use" copyright guidelines.
-Database Available
+Database Available with CC Account Only.

 The Visual Resources Center offers software and hardware tutorials throughout the year.
 Check the tutorials calendar for our current offerings and workshop descriptions.
 Meghan Rubenstein, the Curator of Visual Resources, is also available to discuss specific projects one-on-one.